trentm/node-bunyan/README.md

 A logger instance can have a `serializers` mapping of log record field name ("req" in this example) to a serializer function.
-When creating the log record, Bunyan will call the serializer function for fields of that name.
+When creating the log record, Bunyan will call the serializer function for *top-level* fields of that name.
+An
-An example:
+example:

 ```js
 function reqSerializer(req) {